boostorg/redis/README.md

 * Alternatively, for a connection-wide timeout set `aedis::connection::timeouts::ping_interval` to a proper value.
-This will work because all requests use the same queue and is also more efficient as only one timer will be used.
+This will work because all requests use the same queue and is also more efficient since only one timer will be used.

 * The cancellation will be ignored if the request has already been written to the socket.